samsquire/ideas2/README.md

 # 35. Chat development environment

 Spin up Docker containers from a chat room.
 Write SQL.
 Write JSX React components in chat.
-Write reduct actions in the chat room.
+Write Redux actions in the chat room.
 Everyone runs the same code and anyone can make a change anywhere.
 Without touching a text editor.

 # 36. Wiki Problem System